MuhammadAbubakarRizwan/project-zero/PRESENTATION.md

 One line per skill: what you learned and your confidence from one to three.
 Pull these from LEARNING_LOG.md.

-- Software development lifecycle (SDLC):
+- Software development lifecycle (SDLC): is a structured process used by engineering teams to design, build, test, deploy, and maintain high-quality software efficiently throughout its lifespan.
-- Git and GitHub:
+- Git and GitHub: Git is the local tool that tracks your code history, while GitHub is the cloud platform where you host and share those Git repositories.
-- Dev hygiene:
+- Dev hygiene: Leave the codebase cleaner than you found it.
 - (add any others)

 ## Summary

+In this project, I will learn about claude, claude code, git and github.
+How to secure repositories. how to create secure accounts on different sites that are use during develompent and deploment and for saving data securely.
+I create my portfolio architecture diagram & build portfolio site. after site comletetion deploy the site to vercel and live site link attach in presentation.md

 In your own words, a short paragraph on what you built and what you learned.
 This is what you will walk us through on the call.